Sofa Buying Checklist

 Fabrics – Prepare to be amazed by the choice!
 We are here to help guide you through your selection and work out the style of fabric that will complement the look and scale of your room.
 In addition to the obvious considerations such as colour, texture and pattern there are other features such as the choice of yarn and rub test ratings that should be taken into account.
 Ordering fabric samples to create a mood-board or view the options at home is a good place to start.

-Get Started – Whilst we are temporarily closed due to Tier 4 restrictions we can help you start the process of finding your perfect furniture.
-Richelle and Ali are on hand to answer any questions you may have.
-Browse the latest collections from the leading British fabric houses and we can arrange for fabric cuttings to be sent free of charge to your home.
-Please get in touch at [email protected] to request cuttings or to arrange a telephone or virtual appointment.
+Get Started – We are here to help you start the process of finding your perfect furniture.
+Richelle, Ali and David are on hand to answer any questions you may have.
+Visit Derwent House to see and try over 40 Delcor sofa and armchair styles and browse the latest collections from the leading British fabric houses.
+We will arrange for your selection of fabric cuttings to be sent free of charge to your home.
+Please get in touch at email@example.com if you would like to make a one-to-one appointment with one of the Derwent House team.

 Links to British Fabric Houses;